scianand/Project-tracker-website/README.md

 # Project_tracker_website
-A demo project tracker website is built using Flask API, SQL Alchemy Core and ORM and Postgres SQL Database.
+A demo project tracker website is built using Flask API, SQL Alchemy ORM and Postgres SQL Database.